creationix/howtonode.org/articles/express-mongodb.markdown

       created_at: new Date()
     }

-There are plenty of other document configurations we could've gone for but this will provide us with a good foundation (for example there's no notion of article authors.).
-Also the `created_at` field could most probably be omitted as the default 'Primary Key factory' that the mongo-db-native client that we're using generates time-based object-ids, but for simplicity we'll go with a 'proper' date.
+There are plenty of other document configurations we could've used.
+For example, there's no notion of an article's authors and the 'created_at' field could probably be omitted as the default 'Primary Key factory' that mongodb-native uses generates time-based object ids.
+However, this datatype provides a good foundation and we'll use a 'proper' date for simplicity.

 > It should be noted that one oft-reported issue with mongoDB is the size of the data on the disk.
 As we're dealing with a [document orientated][] database each and every record stores all the field-names with the data so there is no re-use.
 This means that it can often be more space-efficient to have properties such as 't', or 'b' rather than 'title' or 'body', however for fear of confusion I would avoid this unless truly required!